Starting a Mock Trial Team

 Contact list for new schools and prospective schools:

 - If you are a new school to AMTA or looking at starting an AMTA program, please contact Brandon Harper, member of AMTA's Development Committee, with any questions about starting a new program.

-- If you have questions about AMTA's tournament structure, registration process, or tournament logistics, please contact Michael Walsh, Tournament Administration Committee Chair.
+- If you have questions about AMTA's tournament structure, registration process, or tournament logistics, please contact Melissa Schuett, Tournament Administration Committee Chair.